vetty88/Professional-Portfolio/client/README.md

 If you are concerned about using Webpack-specific semantics, you can put all your CSS right into `src/index.css`.
 It would still be imported from `src/index.js`, but you could always remove that import if you later migrate to a different build tool.

-## PROJECT-Processing CSS
+## Project-Processing CSS

-This project setup minifies your CSS and adds vendor prefixes to it automatically through [Autoprefixer](https://github.com/PROJECTcss/autoprefixer) so you don’t need to worry about it.
+This Project setup minifies your CSS and adds vendor prefixes to it automatically through [Autoprefixer](https://github.com/Projectcss/autoprefixer) so you don’t need to worry about it.

 For example, this: